akshatcoder-hash/akshatcoder-hash/README.md

 - 🎓 I’m currently in first year pursuing my Bachelors in Computer Science & Engineering(Artificial Intelligence🤖).
 <!-- 🔭 I’m currently working on... -->
-- 🌱 I’m currently learning DSA in Java.
+- 🌱 I’m currently learning DSA.
 - ✨ I'm passionate about 🐧 Linux, ⚙️ DevOps, ☸️ Kubernetes, and learning new things!

 ## 😆 A Developer joke: